hiddenntreasure/Cervical-Cancer-Screening/README.md

 ## 1.Problem Description:

-AI is largely used in Medical sector.In near future AI will take an important part almost in all sectors.
+AI is largely used in Medical sector.In near future, AI will take an important part almost in all sectors.

 Colposcopy is used to detect cervical cancer/cin/lession .
-In this problem,we get image of three different stage.
-We need learn from images of three class and predict class of unseen images.
+In this problem image of three different class and need to learn from images and predict class of unseen images.

 ## 2.Dataset: